malleswar-reddy/Ecommerce-Java-backend/productservice/webflux.md

 A stream of multiple items
 Mono<T>: Represents a single value or no value (like an Optional or a Promise).
 Flux<T>: Represents a stream of 0 to many values (like a List or a stream of events).

+# CSV File Handling in Java
+When dealing with CSV files in Java, the approach you choose depends on the file size and memory constraints.
+Here’s a quick guide:

+File Size	Approach	Library/Method
+Small	Load all into memory	Apache Commons CSV / OpenCSV Large	Stream line by line	BufferedReader
+Very Large	Stream + batch DB inserts	BufferedReader + batch saving